These Five Jacksonville Local Businesses Are Growing With Neighborhood Investments!

 So, are you ready to meet these five Jacksonville small businesses that are changing the way small businesses can finance their expansion?

 Kravegan is a from-scratch vegan restaurant that is the brainchild of LaTasha Kaiser.
 With a location in the Orange Park Mall, LaTasha was seeking to grow the restaurant by bottling and selling her famous vegan sauces - but she needed an influx of capital to do it with.
-So, she turned to Honeycomb and actually became the first Jacksonville campaign to receive foundation investments on top of her community’s investments.
+So, she turned to Honeycomb and actually became the first Jacksonville investment offering to receive foundation investments on top of her community’s investments.
 Kravegan ended up raising $51,500 from 35 community investors.

 “Moment of Transparency: I initially was hesitant about crowdfunding in general, as I didn’t want to damage my brand by “begging for donations, however the Honeycomb platform offered a great solution for our followers to invest in a brand they trust and love,” says LaTasha.
 “That said, investments appeared to be slow-moving, creating a concern that perhaps my fear of “begging for donations” was in fact the perception received by our followers.
 However after the DuPont Foundation invested in us, along with the other foundations such as Soul Grown Deep and A.L.
 Mailman, I’m confident I’ve made the right decision.
 These foundations have truly boosted my confidence."